wesbos/dad-jokes/readme.md

 ---

-Chuck Norris can take a screen shot of his blue screen.
+Chuck Norris can take a screenshot of his blue screen.

 ---